NGC 266: NGC 315 group

+Supernova

 One supernova has been observed in NGC 266.
-On 5 October 2005, Tim Puckett, Peter Ceravolo, and Yasuo Sano discovered SN 2005gl (type IIn, mag.
+On 5 October 2005, Tim Puckett, Peter Ceravolo, and Yasuo Sano discovered SN 2005gl (Type IIn, mag.
 18.2).
 It was positioned 29.8 arcsecond east and 16.7 arcsecond north of the galactic nucleus.
 An image of the galaxy taken on September 10 showed no supernova event, so this explosion occurred after that date.
 The progenitor was identified as a massive hypergiant star that was most likely a luminous blue variable.